Sector Links

 WA: Palliative Care Outreach Service: 1300 55 86 55 – 24/7 Telephone Advisory Service for advice on pain and symptom management, medication advice.

-- Palliative Care Online Training
+Palliative Care Australia

 Palliative Care Australia is the national peak body for palliative care.

-Palliative Care Australia represents all those who work towards high quality palliative care for all Australians.
+Palliative Care Australia represents all those who work towards high-quality palliative care for all Australians.
 PCA works closely with consumers, Member Organisations (across Australia) and the palliative care workforce, to improve access to, create governance and policy and promote the need for, palliative care.